-Why, be so still; here's nobody will steal that from thee: yet, for the outside of thy poverty we must make an exchange; therefore discase thee instantly,-thou must think there's a necessity in't,-and change garments with this gentleman: though the pennyworth on his side be the worst, yet hold thee, there's some boot.
+Why, be so still; here's nobody will steal that from thee: yet, for the outside of thy poverty we must make an exchange; therefore disease thee instantly,-thou must think there's a necessity in't-and change garments with this gentleman: though the pennyworth on his side be the worst, yet hold thee, there's some boot.

 [Giving money.]

-I am a poor fellow, sir:-[Aside.]
+I am a poor fellow, sir: [Aside.]
 I know ye well enough.

-Nay, pr'ythee dispatch: the gentleman is half flay'd already.
+Nay, prithee dispatch: the gentleman is half flayed already.

-Are you in camest, sir?-[Aside.]
+Are you in earnest, sir?
+[Aside.]
 I smell the trick on't.

-Dispatch, I pr'ythee.
+Dispatch, I prithee.

-Indeed, I have had earnest; but I cannot with conscience
+Indeed, I have had earnest; but I cannot with conscience take it.

-take it.